Digging for Gold in Arizona

 4. School Records not only tell you where schools once stood.
 Find all the roads and paths that students took to get to school.
 Find out exactly where the building or buildings stood.
 School playground areas, where outside lunch benches were… etc.

 5. Local Historical Societies are a great resource containing valuable information on dozens of older happenings of your town from it’s very beginnings up till today… A valuable resource not to be overlooked.

-7. Senior Citizens are a walking history of your town or city.
-Take the time to visit the Senior Citizen Homes and events.
+8. Senior Citizensare a walking history of your town or city.
+Take the time to visit the senior citizen homes and events.
 Make friends with those folks and listen to the stories they can tell.